Loading environment variables

 chgrp users /home/john/user_setup.sh

-- Copy userinfo to the /bin directory
+- Copy userinfo to the /bin directory.

 cp /usr/local/lsam/bin/userinfo /bin/userinfo

-If the user's .profile or .cshrc is an interactive script, the user_setup script does not work.
+If your .profile or .cshrc is an interactive script, user_setup script does not work.
 For these cases, also review the third section Set Environmental Values.
 Replace the line in the third section that executes the .profile (i.e., . ./.profile) with definitions of all environment variables, aliases, and so forth that are required to run this user's scripts.
 The following excerpt is the portion of the script that executes the .profile.

 # ************************************************************